IABTechLab/uid2docs/docs/getting-started/gs-normalization-encoding.md

 # Normalization and Encoding

-This page provides information about normalizing and encoding personal information.
+This page provides information about normalizing and encoding [directly Identifying information (DII)](../ref-info/glossary-uid.md#gl-dii).
 It's important that, in working with UID2, normalizing and encoding are performed correctly.

 <!-- It includes the following sections:
 - [Introduction](#introduction)